Today we are reminded that we can help end AIDS through biotech advances and improvements in equality.

 The biotechnology industry continues its long commitment to providing hope for those living with HIV and AIDS.

-Earlier this year, the European Commission approved Marketing Authorization for the first ever twice-yearly HIV therapy, Sunlenca (lenacapavir).
-The groundbreaking therapy, developed by BIO member Gilead Sciences, is a twice-yearly HIV treatment for patients whose current therapy is no longer working.
+Meanwhile, the industry continues to deliver new treatments.
+In early 2022, the European Commission approved Marketing Authorization for the first ever twice-yearly HIV therapy, Sunlenca (lenacapavir).
+The groundbreaking therapy, developed by Biotechnology Innovation Organization (BIO) member Gilead Sciences, is a twice-yearly HIV treatment for patients whose current therapy is no longer working.
+The U.S. Food and Drug Administration (FDA) approved the treatment on December 22, 2022.

-This World AIDS Day, our thoughts are with all those living with HIV and AIDS and their friends and families, who see the toll it takes on their loved ones.
-The biotechnology sector is committed to innovating new therapies to one day make this suffering a distant memory.
+On World AIDS Day, biotech remains committed to innovating new therapies to one day make this suffering a distant memory.